electro75/Neighborhood-Map/README.md

 ## Introduction

 This project was developed as the part of Udacity's Front-End Nanodegree.
 It is basically a map depicting the neighborhood that I live in and highlights some of my favourite spots.
+[Neighborhood Map](https://electro75.github.io/Neighborhood-Map/)

 ## Instructions
 The app can be run by cloning [this repository](https://github.com/electro75/Neighborhood-Map) and then running index.html .